Iakovos-petrou/AT28C-EEPROM-Programmer-Arduino/README.md

 1) Wire up the Arduino as shown in the breadboard diagram below.
 Don't forget the 10kohm pullup resistor on the WE pin.
 2) Flash the firmware to the Arduino.
-3) Install pyserial: `pip install pyserial`
+3) Create a virtual environment
+4) Install the requirements from requirements.txt
-4) Run the Python CLI tool.
+5) Run the Python CLI tool.

+## Changes

 ## Usage